EEEManchester/simple_radiation_layer/Readme.md

 To get it working with the repo you have you will need to:

-1. Install the radiation layer in your catkin workspace
+1. Install the radiation layer in the catkin workspace where the radiation plugin exists.

 2. In the radiation_demonstrator launch file for the radiation plugin you will find a launch file commented out called radmap.launch.
 This needs uncommenting.